 - Enterprise software has common sets of features that the BA has to sponsor into product scope.
 Normal “requirements elicitation” techniques will not uncover these features because the customer does not even know they need them until it’s too late for the project.
 The BA has to know which ones to include in scope to arrive at a complete solution.

-As you gain more experience working with enterprise class software, you’ll get better at predicting what features are going to help your customer in ways that they won’t even recognize.
-We’re going to learn what these features are, and how the knowledge this feature set can help you increase the value you bring to the table as a BA.
+As you gain more experience working with enterprise-class software, you’ll get better at predicting what features are going to help your customer in ways that they won’t even recognize.
+We’re going to learn what these features are, and how the knowledge of this feature set can help you increase the value you bring to the table as a BA.